BIH-DMBS/CLUES/docs/setup.md

 # Configuration Management

 The CLUES framework is customized through a set of configuration files that define the structure and behavior of the workflow.
 These include:
-- A general workflow configuration file: 'workflows/config/config.json'
+- A general workflow configuration file: `workflows/config/config.json`
-- Source-specific configuration files for each data provider: 'workflows/config_sources/'
+- Source-specific configuration files for each data provider: `workflows/config_sources/`
-- A file for predefined bounding boxes: 'workflows/config/bbox.json'
+- A file for predefined bounding boxes: `workflows/config/bbox.json`

-### General workflow configuration file
+## General workflow configuration file

-The file 'workflows\config\config.json' defines the core settings for how CLUES operates.
+The file `workflows\config\config.json` defines the core parameters for how CLUES operates.
 It allows full control over what the workflow does, where data is stored, and how different components behave.
-Below an example of 'config.json':
+Below an example of `config.json`:

 <pre>
 {